foxglove/docs/docs/12-foxglove-agent/2-manage-data.md

 ---
 title: Manage data
-description: Start processing data with your Foxglove On-Device Agent
+description: Start processing data with your Foxglove Agent
 ---

-Start processing data with your Foxglove On-Device Agent.
+Start processing data with your Foxglove Agent.

 All recordings should be placed in a directory identified by the `--storage-root` flag given to the binary.
 Subdirectories within this storage root are allowed.

 ### Watch mode

-If `--watch-mode[=true]` is supplied to the binary, the On-Device Agent watches the directory supplied with the `--storage-root` command-line argument.
+If `--watch-mode[=true]` is supplied to the binary, the agent watches the directory supplied with the `--storage-root` command-line argument.
 No further steps are needed for the agent to become aware of recordings on the device.

 ### Manual mode